terascope/teraslice/README.md

 Teraslice requires a configuration file in order to run.
 The configuration file defines your service connections and system level configurations.

 This configuration example defines a single connection to Elasticsearch on localhost with 8 workers available to Teraslice.
-The *teraslice.ops_directory* setting tells Teraslice where it can find custom operation implementations.

 The cluster configuration defines this node as a master node.
 The node will still have workers available and this configuration is sufficient to do useful work if you don't have multiple